t0tacci0/HealthyFood-1P/README.md

 ## Features

-- This website is targeting people who want start business and selling product.
+- This website is targeting people who want start business and selling products.
 - They can do that by navigating to the sign-up page and filling out a form.
 - Responsive on all device sizes.